yanseijiyan/MarketingCampaigns/README.md

 •	Create variables to populate the total number of children, age, and total spending.

-Hint: From the number of purchases through the three channels, people can derive the total purchases.

 •	Create box plots and histograms to understand the distributions and outliers.
 Perform outlier treatment.